Frequently Asked Questions

 When should I arrive?

-We recommend that you arrive at the theatre at least one hour before the performance in order to give yourself enough time to park and be in your seat 10 minutes prior to the start of the show.
+We recommend that you arrive at the theatre one hour before the performance in order to give yourself enough time to park and be in your seat 10 minutes prior to the start of the show.
 This ensures that you will not miss any of the performance.

 During mid-week matinees, we recommend that you give yourself extra time as traffic in the area can be higher than normal.